Logo

 In September 2016, Rachel Reeves described her constituency as being "like a tinderbox" that could explode if immigration was not curbed.

-When Keir Starmer became Labour leader in 2020, Rachel Reeves was appointed as Shadow Chancellor of the Duchy of Lancaster, with responsibility for Labour's response to Brexit and shadowing Michael Gove.
+When Keir Starmer succeeded Corbyn as Labour leader in 2020 after winning the party leadership election, Rachel Reeves was appointed as Shadow Chancellor of the Duchy of Lancaster, with responsibility for Labour's response to Brexit and shadowing Michael Gove.

-Rachel Reeves was promoted to the role of Shadow Chancellor of the Exchequer in a shadow cabinet reshuffle on 9 May 2021, replacing Anneliese Dodds.
+Rachel Reeves moved into the role of Shadow Chancellor of the Exchequer in a shadow cabinet reshuffle on 9 May 2021, replacing Anneliese Dodds.

 Rachel Reeves said Labour planned to replace business rates with a new system that charged shops fairly compared to larger online businesses.